mrkkrp/markkarpov.art/essay/perception-routines.md

 constancy can be used to better isolate the essence of such relations, since “the essentials become evident in the context of changing nonessentials” *\(ibid\.\)*.
-For example, observing a surface of a certain color[7](footnote:7) in a variety of lighting condition gives us a better idea of what the color is like, compared to a single experience with one specific illumination.
+For example, observing a surface of a certain color[7](footnote:7) in a variety of lighting conditions gives us a better idea of what the color is like, compared to a single experience with one specific illumination.
 In the latter case, one could argue that it is difficult to make sense of what aspects of the perceptual experience are the